algogz/questions/q/aws-devop-pro.md

 ### QUESTION 238
 When logging with Amazon CloudTrail, API call information for services with single end points is .

-- A. captured in the same region as to which the API call is made and processed and delivered to the regionassociatedwithyourAmazonS3bucket
+- A. captured in the same region as to which the API call is made and processed and delivered to the region associated with your Amazon S3 bucket
-- B. capturedandprocessedinthesameregionastowhichtheAPIcallismadeanddelivered tothe regionassociatedwithyourAmazonS3bucket
-- C. captured,processed,anddeliveredtotheregionassociatedwithyourAmazonS3bucket
-- D. capturedintheregionwheretheendpointislocated,processedintheregionwherethe
+- B. captured and processed in the same region as to which the API call is made and delivered tothe region associated with your Amazon S3 bucket
+- C. captured,processed,and delivered to the region associated with your Amazon S3 bucket
-CloudTrail trail is configured, and delivered to the region associated with your Amazon S3 bucket
+- D. captured in the region where the endpoint is loc at ed,processed in the region where the CloudTrail trail is configured, and delivered to the region associated with your Amazon S3 bucket